 Doll quilts can be turned in throughout the year, or by the November meeting (for Christmas time) to the Coordinator.
 Because they are small and easy to maneuver on your sewing machine, doll quilts are great free motion quilting practice.
 Please remember to do your best work as you are representing Busy Bee Quilters.
 If every member would turn in just two quilts we would meet our goal.
 Twenty-five points are awarded per finished quilt.

-In 1998, Grace, niece of member Debbbie Fortman died at Harborview Medical Center at the age of four.
+In 1998, Grace, niece of member Debbie Fortman, died at Harborview Medical Center at the age of four.
 The family was given a bereavement kit that included a quilt.
 The guild was touched by this kindness and chose to support various hospitals.
 The program was named Gracie Quilts in memoriam to little Grace in 1998.
 A number of things changed over the years but the guild efforts have remained the same by donating quilts on an ongoing basis throughout the year.
 We presently donate to Seattle Children's Hospital.
-This are is in much need, and the response from the quilts they have received from us has been, "overwhelmingly
+This area is in much need, and the response from the quilts they have received from us has been, "overwhelmingly grateful".

 Crib size: 36" x 45"